mrphishxxx/stack-python-plone/README.md

 ##Running buildout

-At the moment, the best approach to running buildout is to log in to your dotcloud instance and then run buildout under the 'current' directory, do this as follows:
+After making changes to buildout.cfg run 'cloudbuildout', using the following command:

-    dotcloud run www
+    dotcloud run www sh current/cloudbuildout
-    cd current

-Then run buildout with the plone4site part disabled:

-    buildout plone4site:enabled=false
-    exit

-Restart the plone instance:
+Restart the plone instance to see your changes:

     dotcloud run www supervisorctl restart plone

 ##Todo:

-Add a custom script that can generate an egg bundle for distribution with the getplone.sh script
+[ ] Add a custom script that can generate an egg bundle for distribution with the getplone.sh script

-Make running buildout easier
+[x] Make running buildout easier

-Make it easier to create a new development package (in progress, added zopeskel and a src directory)
+[ ] Make it easier to create a new development package (in progress, added zopeskel and a src directory)

+[ ] Add sauna.reload